feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment, and major industries."
+#> [1] "Research the current economic situation in Algeria, including key factors such as GDP, main industries, and recent economic trends."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP growth is modest, estimated around 2-3%, with
+#> As of 2024, Algeria's GDP growth is moderate, driven mainly by hydrocarbons
-#> inflation rates near 5-6%.
-Unemployment remains high, particularly among youth,
-#> at about 12-15%.
-Major industries include hydrocarbons (oil and natural gas),
+#> (oil and natural gas), which constitute about 90% of export revenues.
+Recent
-#> agriculture, and manufacturing.
+#> trends show diversification efforts into agriculture, manufacturing, and
+#> renewable energy to reduce dependency on oil amid fluctuating global energy
+#> prices.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE